 - Initial evaluation and assessment of consult patients

 - Daily monitoring of consult patients' courses and progress

 - Students will write complete H&Ps in the WakeOne system, as well as daily progress notes on patients for whom they are caring on the service, as directed by the Endocrinology fellow &/or consult service attending physician.

-- Students will see both established & new patients with housestaff & faculty.
+- Students will see both established and new patients with house staff and faculty.

-- There will be opportunities to see patients independently and to shadow in the ambulatory setting.
+- There will be opportunities to see patients independently and to shadow providers in the ambulatory setting.

-- Students will also work with Nurse Practitioners & Physician Assistants with expertise in Diabetes Management, Certified Diabetes Educators, and will attend patient centered education classes regarding Diabetes Self-Management.
+- Students will also work with nurse practitioners, physician assistants and certified diabetes educators,with expertise in diabetes management, and will attend patient centered education classes regarding diabetes self-management.